jqmcginnis/miccai_tutorial_website/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-    Maik Dannecker is a PhD student at TUM.
-His current research focuses on the application of INRs for fetal image reconstruction, and is submitted to MICCAI’24.
+    Maik Dannecker is a PhD student at the Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
+He received his Bachelor’s and Master’s degrees in Informatics from TUM.
+In this Master’s thesis he compared classic and deep learning methods for deformable image registration in CT scans of the lungs.
+In his PhD he is developing methods for the quantification and prediction of abnormal growth of the brain in fetal MRI.
     </p>
   </div>
 </div>